-Board members are asked.
-This includes looking at the relationship between the business community, knowledge institutions and governments.
-You are more than welcome to become active in the Board community in other ways, for example by joining the Network Council .
+Board members are asked by invitation only.
+This includes looking at the ration between members from the business community, knowledge institutions and governments.
+You are more than welcome to become active in the Board community in other ways, for example by joining the Network Council.

 No, the members volunteer for a strong regional economy.